 Products marketed under the Small Animal Exemption Scheme do not have a Marketing Authorisation number.
 A wholesaler dealer's authorisation number may be stated.

 The ™ symbol by the name of a product indicates that the name is a trade mark: however, the absence of the symbol should not be considered confirmation that the name is not a trade mark.
 The company symbols which appear in certain participants' sections are also trade marks.

-The compendium publication is printed annually in December and withdrawal periods appearing at that date were correct at the time of going to print.
+The compendium publication is printed annually and withdrawal periods within the book are correct at the time of when the book was being prepared for print.
 However it is the responsibility of the dispensing veterinarian to refer to the packaging and the online compendium and to also be aware of any announcements of withdrawal period changes for products that may have been made since the compendium was printed.